Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Models and Methods

-The number of components $K$ controls the flexibility of $\h \calP_K$ is and the key tuning parameter trading off bias and variance when fitting a density.
+The number of components $K$ controls the flexibility of $\h \calP_K$ and is the key tuning parameter trading off bias and variance when fitting a density.
 We propose to select $K$ using a penalized approach by considering the Akaike information criterion (AIC), and set $K=K^*$ which minimizes $\aic(K) \defas 2 K - 2\log \h p_K$, where $\h p_K$ is the density estimates within $\h\calP_K$ using either \eqref{def:fpca.mle}, \eqref{def:fpca.map}, or \eqref{def:fpca.blup}.
 In practice, we observe that the optimal $K^*$ often increases as the fitting sample size increases.
-Intuitively, the proposed component selection automatically utilizes a more flexible model given a larger sample size, in which case the additional variance that comes with the flexibility is affordable due to the larger sample.
+Intuitively, the proposed component selection automatically utilizes a more flexible model given a larger sample, in which case the additional variance that comes with the flexibility becomes more affordable.